- IDEA Home

 Forms and Deadlines

-(Please submit as early as possible and prior to 2/1/13,
+(If interested in mentor matching, please submit as early as possible and

 Provisions of the Award

 - 100 percent of the student's tuition and fees for one academic year.

 - 100 percent of the student's stipend for 12 months.